vb100/docker-container/README.md

 Dockers enables containers to be used by the masses.
 At its core, Docker is tooling to manage containers:
 <li>Simplified existing technology to enable it for the masses.
 </li>
+Enable developers to use containers for their applications:
+<li>Package dependencies with containers: <i>build once, run anywhere.</i></li>